angshuman-agarwal/EntityExtractor/README.md

 I have built the Entity Extactor as an alternative for [Duckling Entity Extractor](https://rasa.com/docs/rasa/nlu/components/#ducklinghttpextractor), since there some problems using Duckling as it requires one server running for entity extraction as well as it's not available directly on Windows system.

+*Please note that this entity extractor doesn't call's any cloud api, it works offline.*

 ## How to setup?